nlsandler/write_a_c_compiler/README.md

 # Write a C Compiler!

+**This repo is no longer active.
+The latest version of this test suite, which accompanies the [Writing a C Compiler book](https://nostarch.com/writing-c-compiler), is available [here](https://github.com/nlsandler/writing-a-c-compiler-tests/).**

 This is a set of C test programs to help you write your own compiler.
 They were written to accompany [this tutorial](https://norasandler.com/2017/11/29/Write-a-Compiler.html).

 ## Usage